 - When Can You Start Tying Your Stomach After Pregnancy?

-- How Does Postpartum Belt Help In Reducing The Belly?
+- How Does a Postpartum Belt Help in Reducing the Belly?

-After delivery, most women try various methods to shed all the extra weight they gained during pregnancy, and get back to their pre-pregnancy body.
-One of the methods used in this process is the post pregnancy belt, which is particularly used to target the loose skin and fat around the belly area.
+After delivery, most women try various methods to shed all the weight they gained during pregnancy, and get back to their pre-pregnancy body.
+One of the methods used in this process is the post pregnancy belt, which particularly targets loose skin and fat around the belly area.

-The practice of tying the stomach after delivery has been around for a long time as it is believed to tighten the muscles, reduce swelling and even provide support to the back.
-During pregnancy, the walls of your abdomen stretch to accommodate a growing uterus.
+The practice of tying the stomach after delivery has been around for a long time, as it is believed to tighten the abdominal muscles, reduce swelling, and even provide support to the back.
+During pregnancy, the walls of the abdomen stretch to accommodate the growing uterus.
 There is also a considerable amount of fat cells that accumulate in the region.
 These over-stretched muscles don’t contract immediately after delivery, leaving flabby skin and fat around the abdomen.
 Wrapping the abdomen with a cloth or a postpartum belt is believed to help tighten and strengthen these muscles.

-While traditionally clothes were being used to wrap around the abdomen after pregnancy, today there are several different types of binds available.
+While, traditionally, clothes were tightly wrapped around the abdomen after pregnancy, today, there are several different types of binds available.
 Be sure to pick the one that is comfortable for you and suits your lifestyle.

-These are made of cloth and are can be used immediately after postpartum.
+These are made of cloth and can be used immediately, postpartum.

-Typically worn under dresses, corsets are extremely tight and may exert a lot of pressure on the pelvic floor as well as on the organs within the abdominal cavity, and are not recommended for long- term use.
+Typically worn under dresses, corsets are extremely tight and may exert a lot of pressure on the pelvic floor, as well as the organs within the abdominal cavity, and are not recommended for long- term use.

 These are more modern options, and come with a Velcro fastening for easy use.
-They also allow you to adjust the tightness for the required pressure on your abdomen.
+They also allow you to adjust the tightness to apply only the required pressure on your abdomen.

-A post-pregnancy belt is a wrap that can be used to tie your belly and thereby, offer support to your abdominal organs and the muscles.
+A post-pregnancy belt is a wrap tied around your belly, postpartum, to offer support to your abdominal organs and muscles.
 A post-delivery belt will help in tightening up loose muscles and push the organs back to position.

 When Can You Start Tying Your Stomach After Pregnancy?

-Some doctors also suggest that new mothers should wait at least for a day after delivery before they begin frequently tying their stomach.
-It is best to consult your doctor about when the right time to start is as your doctor will be best familiar with your health situation.
+Some doctors suggest that new mothers should wait at least for a day after delivery, before they begin tying their stomach.
+It is best to consult your doctor about when the right time to start is, as your doctor will be best familiar with your health situation.

 If you’ve had a normal delivery, you can typically begin tying your stomach within a few hours after giving birth.

-If you’ve had a C-section, it is advisable to wait until the wound is healed enough before you tie your stomach.
+If you’ve had a C-section, it is advisable to wait until the wound has considerably healed, before you tie your stomach.
 This may mean at least six to eight weeks.
 Check with your doctor if you are ready for a belt or a wrap.

-How Does Postpartum Belt Help In Reducing The Belly?
+How Does a Postpartum Belt Help in Reducing the Belly?

-Although there is little scientific evidence to back the use of postpartum belts, their popularity stems from the tradition across cultures around the world that traditionally advocate using one.
-Some postpartum belt uses include
+Although there is little scientific evidence to back the use of postpartum belts, their popularity stems from cultures around the world that traditionally advocate using one.
+Some postpartum belt uses include:

 - Tummy fat reduction